45-72-61-79-20-41-59-44-49-4E-0D/SynQuant/README.md

 [2].
 Najman, Laurent, and Michel Couprie.
 "Building the component tree in quasi-linear time."
 IEEE Transactions on Image Processing 15.11 (2006): 3531-3539.

 [3].
-Meijering E, Jacob M, Sarria J, Steiner P, Hirling H, Unser M. Design and valida-tion of a tool for neurite tracing and analysis in fluorescence microscopy im-ages.
+Meijering E, Jacob M, Sarria J, Steiner P, Hirling H, Unser M. "Design and valida-tion of a tool for neurite tracing and analysis in fluorescence microscopy images."
 Cytometry A 2004;58:167–76.